 This would work very well if your database contained one to 20 contacts.
 Now imagine how long that would take if your list boasts more than 10 000 names.

 In fact, not only would this method require many hours of work, it would never be profitable.
 These are repetitive tasks that don’t require anyone to be creative, so why not delegate them to a robot?

-Once you have written a single email, you can customize your message for each recipient through a set of commands to the automated process.
+Once you’ve written a single email, you can customize messages for each recipient through a set of commands to the automated process.
 Here are a few examples:

 These are only simple examples, there are many others, and it’s up to you to let your imagination go wild!

-By automating these messages, you allow your human staff to focus on your most important projects, and consequently, to be more productive.
+By automating messages, you allow staff to focus on more important projects, and consequently, be more productive.
 Not only can these tasks be automated by marketing automation, they can also be customized.
 In other words, you can kill two birds with one stone!